frangam/GOTO-Interpreter/README.md

 # PL-GOTO-Compiler
-A compiler for the computational model PL GOTO.
+An interpreter for the computational model GOTO.
 Data Set: Natural Numbers (N).

 ### IDE
-I have developed an IDE for programming and compiling GOTO.
+I have developed an IDE for programming and interpreting GOTO source code.
 Its source code is available [here].
 (Download link comming soon)

 # Syntax